-Me Too Founder Weighs In On Biden Controversy
+‘Me Too’ Founder Weighs In On Biden Controversy

-Tarana Burke, considered to be the founder of the Me Too movement, came out in support of women accusing Joe Biden of inappropriate behavior, while condemning the former vice president’s reaction to the controversy, Yahoo News reports.
+Tarana Burke, considered to be the founder of the Me Too movement, came out in support of women accusing Joe Biden of inappropriate behavior while condemning the former vice president’s reaction to the controversy, Yahoo News reports.

 Burke took to social media to share her thoughts about the Biden controversy, suggesting that the former vice president appears to have completely misinterpreted the issue.